luchungyc/ImperialCollegeMResProject2025/README.md

 **Alt. data analysis pipeline (Dp)**

 This file contains Python code for creating plots of expression against RNAP diffusion for different induction points.

+**Data analysis presets**

+This file contains the presets and package imports for data analysis (which were initialised in a separate codeblock).